mento-protocol/airdrop-snapshot/README.md

 ## 4. stCELO Balances

-The average stCELO balance across 16 monthly snapshots from 15.11.2022 through 15.02.2024.
+The average stCELO balance, denominated in USD, across 16 monthly snapshots from 15.11.2022 through 15.02.2024.

 - **[Final Snapshot - cStable Balances](./final-snapshots/stcelo-balances.csv)**
 - [Dune Query that was used to export 16 snapshot CSVs at different dates](https://dune.com/queries/3638694/6127529)